UConn Players to Watch Against Miami (FL) - Final Four

 UConn's Last Game

-On Saturday, in its most recent game, UConn beat Gonzaga 82-54.
-With 20 points, Jordan Hawkins was its leading scorer.
+In its most recent game, UConn beat Gonzaga on Saturday, 82-54.
+Jordan Hawkins scored a team-high 20 points (and chipped in one assist and six boards).

 |Name